 Cooperative/fake marriage may either involve marriage between a gay man and a lesbian, with family and friends fooled into thinking both partners are straight, or a marriage between a gay man and a straight woman who is unaware of his sexuality, with the husband continuing to pursue same-sex relationships outside of the marriage without the woman’s knowledge.
 These wives have been coined “homowives” or “tongqi,” and have been said to make up a surprisingly significant percentage of China’s population.
 Despite the somewhat frivolous feel of the terms themselves, arrangements like these can be highly distressing and destructive; in 2012, a woman in Sichuan who discovered her husband was gay committed suicide.

 The pressure to remain inside the closet and live a completely straight life, or a fake straight life, can be almost unbearable for some men.
 Many Chinese gay men who have left China have expressed a strong desire not to return, unable to accept the intolerance they found there.
-Speaking to The Culture Trip, Lao Xi, a 26-year-old born and raised in the northern city of Tianjin, said, “Chinese are very traditional.
+Speaking to Culture Trip, Lao Xi, a 26-year-old born and raised in the northern city of Tianjin, said, “Chinese are very traditional.
 If you never leave China and are constantly in that traditional environment, it’s too difficult to accept homosexuality.”
 Qin Li, also from Tianjin, was 15 years old when his father asked if he was gay.
 Qin answered yes, only to have his father beat him all night.
 “That day is a day I can forgive, but never forget,” he recalled.
 “It wasn’t pain that I felt, it was shame.”

 This is the harsh reality for many gay Chinese women and men who refuse to fake “straightness.”
 Indeed, many gay Chinese have left their homeland for just that reason.
 This phenomenon is known as “sexual migration,” a term coined by Hector Carrillo in 2004 who argues that many, if not most, migrants who are gay have migrated specifically because of their sexuality.
 In the case of gay Chinese, trying to be both gay and Chinese while living in China can be seen as an impossibility, an identity crisis that cannot be reconciled, and so they choose either to leave China, or feign a “straight lifestyle.”

 Xiao Yu, a 28-year-old gay Chinese man who relocated to Sydney three years ago, claims that while China is still not good enough, ‘it’s getting better.’
 Like all modern societies, China is constantly adjusting to both internal and external pressures that push for accommodation for all groups and members of society.
 Small steps like growth in NGOs that support the LGBTIQ community, as well as the development of social media platforms such as Beijing LGBT (Beijing Tongzhi Zhongxin), work to create open dialogue in the gay community and its allies.
 And, of course, individuals who task themselves with spreading a message of inclusivity – activists like Li Yinhe, artists like Cui Zi’en, or migrants that pursue freedom abroad like Qin Li – remain the most integral to this dialogue.
-Perhaps the day a Chinese citizen can be both Chinese and gay is not too far away at all.